weirdmachine64/GhidraGPT/README.md

 4. **Configure API Keys**:
    - Open Ghidra and navigate to the GhidraGPT configuration panel
-   - Enter your preferred AI service API key
+   - Enter your preferred model service API key
    - API keys are automatically encrypted and stored securely

 ## 📋 Usage